P-R-E-Z/plogr/README.md

 systemctl --user daemon-reload
 # 2. Enable + start the logger – this will automatically create
 #    ~/.config/systemd/user/ if it does not already exist.
-systemctl --user enable --now prez-pkglog.service
+systemctl --user enable --now plogr.service

 # Note: The systemd service includes security hardening that restricts
 # access to only the log directory and Downloads folder.
 If you use a